-I still consider myself a “rookie” as far as being a father goes.
+I still consider myself a “rookie” as far as being a dad goes.
 It has only been five years!
-A lot has happened in those years good and bad, so this is my top 5 tips at this point on my journey as a father so far.
+A lot has happened in those years good and bad, so this is my top 5 tips for new fathers at this point on my journey so far.

 This includes yours, your partner’s, your child’s even your parents or in laws.
 This is all about communication.
 What do you expect?
 What does your partner expect?
 These expectations can be extremely different and if you do not let other’s know what your intentions are, when/if things don’t go the way you intended, it will be on you.
 I am not saying that just because you let people know what your intentions are, that things will go that way, but it will help make it easier for everyone involved.
 If everyone knows what other people are expecting it will make you life go much more smoothly.

 Things are ALWAYS changing!
 Be open to it.
 I have a routine that I go through everyday, I wake up and get my coffee … that actually doesn’t change but after that there are little things that will be different everyday.
 Let them change and go with it, allow for it.
 If you think that things have to be done in a certain way the same way everytime, you are doomed!
 If you change your kid’s diaper differently than your partner, who care (especially if they are changing diapers).
 I think it is good for kids to see things done differently.
 I hear it at least once a week from my kids,“That’s not the way mommy does it!” – ”That’s right, because I am not mommy and there is always more than one way of doing things.”